Section 2. Environmental Processing

 - Categorical Exclusions.
 If someone other than an EPS completes an IER (when applicable), the completed IER form, and any other documentation describing the proposed action, must be forwarded to the Service Center Environmental Specialist for review and incorporation into the NEPA document.

 - The Service Center Environmental Specialist must then prepare the CATEX declaration.
 If the IFP Environmental Pre-Screening Filter is used, then the environmental data is gathered electronically instead of through the IER, and it is forwarded to the appropriate next step in the IFP process.

 - A CATEX does not apply to a proposal if extraordinary circumstances, as described in FAA Order 1050.1, paragraph 5-2, Extraordinary Circumstances, exist.

 - Environmental Assessments.
 Although the facility manager must make a recommendation on the level of environmental review, the Service Center Environmental Specialist must make the final determination as to whether the proposed action warrants preparation of an EA or an EIS.
 For proposed actions that warrant an EA level of review, the Service Center Environmental Specialist may need to request additional resources, funding, and information to support the proposal.

-- Consultation with the Airspace Policy Group regarding projects at this stage is recommended.
+- Consultation with the Rules and Regulations Group regarding projects at this stage is recommended.